 19. What is your view of Hinduism?
 Are you for or against gurus?

-19.1 The Rajneesh Diversion
+19.1 The Rajneesh Diversion and Siddha Yoga

 Until the late 1960s, there was a strong bias against Indian religion in a country like Britain.
-Then a popular upsurge of interest occurred largely because the Maharishi Mahesh Yogi (1917-2008) temporarily converted the Beatles to his Transcendental Meditation.
+A popular upsurge of interest occurred largely because the Maharishi Mahesh Yogi (1917-2008) temporarily converted the Beatles to his Transcendental Meditation.
 Hinduism then became very fashionable in the West, but not always well understood.
-Mantras were glibly promoted to a new consumer audience who were not particularly well informed about Indian philosophy.
+Mantras were glibly promoted to a new consumer audience who were not well informed about Indian philosophy.

-A decade later, a far more extreme form of guruism occurred in the shape of Bhagwan Shree Rajneesh (1931-1990), whose ashram at Poona became notorious for permissive practices in which some people got hurt.
+A decade later, a far more antinomian form of guruism occurred in the shape of Bhagwan Shree Rajneesh (1931-1990), whose ashram at Poona became notorious for extremist practices in which some people got hurt.
 Rajneesh was then caught in a predicament resulting from his agitations and excesses.
 He emigrated to Oregon, where his following became reckless in the mid-1980s, demonstrating antisocial behaviour and terrorist tendencies that shocked America (Shepherd, Some Philosophical Critiques and Appraisals, pp. 58-74).
 Indian critics said that Rajneesh was not a true Hindu or a real guru because he employed Western alternative therapy and sexual libertinism to seduce his gullible audience, who were largely Westerners.

 It was not only certain gurus who were deficient.
 The traditional discipline of Hinduism was frequently overlooked by Western enthusiasts reared to a different lifestyle.
 Many hippies and neo-hippies adopted elements of Hindu teachings, making no serious attempt to be celibate, for instance.
 Yoga and Vedanta became a commercial exercise in the West, while the textual and historical complexities of Hinduism were almost exclusively an academic preserve, to which the popular manifestations of enthusiasm were indifferent.
 That discrepant situation continues today.